ViviQD/Nexora-Atlas/DOCS_LICENSE.md

-# 📄 DOCS_LICENSE.md – ViviComm Atlas Documentation License
+# 📄 DOCS_LICENSE.md - Nexora Atlas Documentation License

 © 2025 Róbert Kovács.
 All rights reserved.

-This license governs the use, reuse, citation, and reproduction of all documentation under the **ViviComm Atlas** and associated projects, including but not limited to:
+This license governs the use, reuse, citation, and reproduction of all documentation under the **Nexora Atlas** and associated projects, including but not limited to:

 - All content in the `/docs` and `/legal` directories
 - Architectural diagrams, legal disclaimers, technical schemas